Marinsky17/main/README.md

 # About Me:
 A tech enthusiast with an ever increasing thirst for knowledge.
-I enjoy versatility and firmly hold on to it.<br>I bring expertise on the table in anything that is Cloud, DevOps and SRE, but also enjoy IoT & Cyber Security.<br><br><br>"Specialisation is for insects" — Robert Heinlein <br><br>
+I enjoy versatility and firmly hold on to it.<br>I bring expertise on the table in anything that is Cloud, DevOps and SRE, but also enjoy IoT & Cyber Security.<br><br><br> <br><br>

 ## 🌐 Socials: